BigTokDetect: A Clinically-Informed Vision-Language Modeling Framework for Detecting Pro-Bigorexia Videos on TikTok: BigTok: Expert-Curated Multimodal Dataset Construction

-\paragraph{Label Aggregation} While each video may receive multiple label pairs (primary-subcategory), for sake of easy evaluation, we assign a single label pair to each video.
-For videos with perfect agreement, we randomly choose of the label pairs.
+\paragraph{Label Aggregation} While each video may receive multiple label pairs (primary-subcategory), to ensure consistent and reproducible evaluation, we assign a single label pair to each video.
+For videos with perfect agreement, we randomly choose one of the label pairs.
 For strong agreement, we adopt the shared primary–subcategory pair; for weak agreement, we choose the mandatory (first) label over the optional (second) one; remaining disagreements are resolved by random tie‐breaking.
 The final harm severity score is the average of the two annotators’ ratings.
 This simplification reflects current limitations of LLMs in reliable multi‐label classification~\cite{ma2025largelanguagemodelsmultilabel}.

 We assess inter‐rater reliability with Cohen’s~$\kappa$ ~\cite{Cohen1960} for two annotators.
-Initial agreement is moderate (strong~$\kappa=0.43$--$0.69$; weak~$\kappa=0.59$--$0.83$; Table~\ref{tab:kappa}).
-After structured consensus discussions and re‐annotation, reliability increases substantially (strong~$\kappa=0.58$--$0.81$; weak~$\kappa=0.78$--$0.94$), ensuring that our iterative process yields high‐quality, consistent labels.
+Initial agreement is moderate (strong~$\kappa=0.43$-$0.69$; weak~$\kappa=0.59$-$0.83$; Table~\ref{tab:kappa}).
+After structured consensus discussions and re‐annotation, reliability increases substantially (strong~$\kappa=0.58$-$0.81$; weak~$\kappa=0.78$-$0.94$), ensuring that our iterative process yields high‐quality, consistent labels.
 All Cohen’s~$\kappa$ values for each batch are shown in Table \ref{tab:kappa} (Appendix \ref{sec:annon_stats}).
 Severity ratings showed moderate agreement (ICC = 0.413, 69.4\% within one point), typical for subjective clinical assessments and highlighting the complexity of harm evaluation in this domain (Figure~\ref{fig:sev_diff}, Appendix~\ref{sec:annon_stats}).